BOUN-ETM58D/pj-GulnurAcar/index.md

 ### Assignment 1

-You can find information about my current job and related R examples which can be used.
+You can find information about my current job and related R examples which can be used.[Here](link)